 Students interested in MFT licensure in Minnesota should check with their school to determine if it is COAMFTE-accredited.
 If it is, your coursework satisfies MN licensure requirements.
 If it is not, equivalency requirements are set forth in Minnesota Rule 5300.0140.
 Coursework and graduate practicum requirements are clearly spelled out in this rule.
 The Application for National Examination contains the required practicum affidavit on page 5 and a coursework equivalency grid on page 7.
 If an applicant has questions regarding whether coursework satisfies the MFT licensure requirements, it is recommended that s/he first discuss the matter with an advisor at the academic institution prior to contacting the Board.

-After obtaining the required degree an Application for National Examination is filed with the Board.
+(2) After obtaining the required degree, an Application for National Examination is filed with the Board.
 The Board’s application committee reviews the application to verify that academic and practicum requirements are satisfied.
-If approved by the Board, the applicant may then apply to take the national MFT exam at a day and time selected by the applicant.
+Upon approval by the Board of the Application for National Examination, the applicant will receive registration information and may then apply to take the national MFT exam at a day and time selected by the applicant.

 Licensure by reciprocity is also available to an individual holding an MFT license from another jurisdiction if the Board determines that the standards for licensure in effect when the individual was previously licensed are at least equivalent to or exceed the current requirements for licensure in Minnesota.
 A reciprocity candidate must complete an Application for Licensure by Reciprocity.